-(C) A reasonable deposit may be required as security for the return of the items furnished by the employer under provisions of subsection (A) and (B) of this section upon issuance of a receipt to the employee for such deposit.
-Such deposits shall be made pursuant to Section 400 and following of the Labor Code or an employer with the prior written authorization of the employee may deduct from the employee's last check the cost of an item furnished pursuant to subsections (A) and (B) above in the event said item is not returned.
+(C) A reasonable deposit may be required as security for the return of the items furnished by the employer under provisions of subsections (A) and (B) of this section upon issuance of a receipt to the employee for such deposit.
+Such deposits shall be made pursuant to Section 400 and following of the Labor Code or an employer with the prior written authorization of the employee may deduct from the employee's last check the cost of an item furnished pursuant to (A) and (B) above in the event said item is not returned.
 No deduction shall be made at any time for normal wear and tear.
-The employee upon completion of the job shall return all items furnished by the employer.
+All items furnished by the employer shall be returned by the employee upon completion of the job.